-Day Trips From Salerno #1: Explore Ancient Greek Temples in Paestum
+Day Trips From Salerno #1: Explore ancient Greek temples in Paestum

 Settled by the Greeks in 600 BC, Poseidonia (later renamed Paestum by the Romans) was a major city in Magna Grecia.
-Abandoned in the middle ages and untouched until the 18th century, today it houses some of the most well-preserved Doric temples in the world.
+Abandoned in the middle ages and untouched until the 18th century, today Paestum houses some of the most well-preserved Doric temples in the world.

-Walk among ruins of the ancient agora and amphitheaters and visit the national archeological museum across the street (€9 gets you access to both the museum and the ruins).
+Walk among ruins of the ancient agora and amphitheaters and visit the National Archeological Museum across the street (paid admission gets you access to both the museum and the ruins).
 Inside the museum find the famous fresco The Tomb of the Diver (discovered on accident by an artichoke farmer in 1969!)
-Preserved as if it were just painted yesterday, it’s the only large-scale Greek fresco from this time to survive in entirety.
+Preserved as if it were just painted yesterday, it’s the only large-scale Greek fresco from this era to survive in entirety.

 People in Campania are serious about their mozzarella di bufala.
 This special mozzarella is made from the milk of the Mediterranean water buffalo and is so prized that it even comes with a special certification.

 Unofficially, Tenuta Vannulo is only the chicest day spa in Campania for water buffalo.
 Officially, it’s a certified organic farm and cheese producer.
 Take a tour and you’ll find a true utopia for its animal inhabitants.

 The concept is simple: a stress-free environment that improves the animal’s well-being produces a better product.
 Open air, sunshine, music, washing stations and massagers on demand—is this a buffalo spa?

 Take a tour of their cheese production area to see how mozzarella is made by hand.
 They even have a tannery with small leather goods for sale and an extensive collection of farming equipment from the old days.
 Reserve a spot for lunch in the tasting room for a private meal where you’ll enjoy organic products from their farm.

 However, the highlight of the trip (if we’re being honest) is their Yogurteria.
 The selection of artisanal yogurts, gelato, whipped cream, and jarred spreads (all made from buffalo milk) are enough to satisfy the most discerning sweet tooth.

 Italians know that creating exceptional things (especially food and art) take time.
-The slow production method of la colatura is an example of this dedication and workmanship.
+The slow production time of la colatura is an example of this dedication and workmanship.
 The anchovies are harvested on the coast in the summertime and pressed in weighted wooden barrels, which are drained in the autumn for their salty, sticky sauce.